 Different employees may have different mandated training requirements, but some training is required for all employees.

-You’ll need to be assigned to complete Harassment Prevention and Wage and Hour training, and if you’re hired as a manager, you’ll also need to complete Management Essentials – see our mandated training page for more information.
+You’ll need to be assigned to complete Harassment Prevention and Wage and Hour training.
 All employees will also want to familiarize themselves with the “Help for employees” page on the Workday Help site, which includes many helpful guides, including how to set up direct deposit.

 Other learning opportunities

-Coaching programs – learn and apply coaching skills to further your career
+Coaching program – learn and apply coaching skills to further your career

 Workday help – including many helpful guides to Workday, USC’s comprehensive HR system